Rc8941/Prusa-Firmware-Buddy-HT-Core-One/README.md

 # !!!!!!!!!!
 WIP, NOT DONE YET !!!!!!!!!!
-(Ignore the current firmware stuff, haven't committed my version and won't until I'm done editing it for Arduino stuff)
-The current status of the mod is as follows:
+The current status of the mod is as follows (Last updated 8/4/2025 at around 7:50 PM / 19:50 EST):

-Estimated completion time: ***August 16th*** (Changed from August 2nd due to part sourcing issues).
-Do not take this as the final time, it may end up delayed even farther than it has been.
-It's chosen quite leniently, but it primarily depends on how quick I can get the rest of my parts ordered and in.
+Estimated completion time: **Undefined!** I'm having issues sourcing parts, which kind of puts this mod on a stall.
+However, in the meantime I've finished nearly everything needed, like designs and part lists, just have to source parts, print parts, test assembly and write the assembly guides along the way!
+I feel listing this as undefined instead of setting the date way back will be more truthful to everyone, so that far date doesn't end up needing to be even farther or ends up coming any closer than guesstimated!

 ✅ = Finished!